loopbackio/loopback.io/pages/en/lb3/Remote-methods.md

 ---
 ## Overview

-A _remote method_ is a static method of a model, exposed over a custom REST endpoint.
+A _remote method_ is a method of a model, exposed over a custom REST endpoint.
 Use a remote method to perform operations not provided by LoopBack's [standard model REST API](PersistedModel-REST-API.html).

 {% include note.html content="The easiest way to define a remote method is by using the command-line [remote method generator](Remote-method-generator.html).
 For an introductory example of defining a remote method, see [Extend your API](Extend-your-API.html) in Getting Started.
 " %}

 ## How to define a remote method